VanAntworth/To-The-Moon/README.md

 How long does an Elon Musk tweet affect the price of the coin.

-1) Predication of DogeCoin/ Tesla/ SpaceX/ Twitter
-2) Impact of Elonmusk Tweets on DogeCoin/ Tesla/ SpaceX/ Twitter
+     Prediction of DogeCoin/ Tesla/ SpaceX/ Twitter for near future after related tweets.
-3) How long the impact stays in effect after the tweet on the value.
+     Impact of Elon Musk Tweets on DogeCoin/ Tesla/ SpaceX/ Twitter How long the impact (on the value of the stock/coin) stays in effect after the tweet.

 ## Resources